Where are Vancouver’s best parks and places for nature? The region has dozens of city, regional and provincial parks and beaches to choose from.

 - Chilliwack Lake Provincial Park – a popular provincial park with hiking trails in the Fraser Valley.

-- Cultus Lake – a popular park and campground in the Fraser Valley.
+- Cultus Lake – a busy park and campground in the Fraser Valley.
+Right nearby are the popular Cultus Lake Waterpark and Adventure Park attractions.

 - Cypress Provincial Park – home of Cypress Mountain (the ski resort in West Vancouver), but also amazing hiking trails in the summer.

-- Golden Ears Provincial Park – location of beautiful Alouette Lake and a great place for summer camping in Maple Ridge.
+- Golden Ears Provincial Park – the home of beautiful Alouette Lake and a great place for summer camping in Maple Ridge.

 - Mount Seymour – a provincial park with hiking and mountain biking trails.
 It’s also home to the Mt.
 Seymour Ski Hill.